 His career as a freelance graphic and web designer was just starting.
 Soon his clients included B.E.T., The Peace Corps, and McGraw-Hill Publishing.
 In his spare time enjoyed getting involved with D.C.’s vibrant music scene by working with a few production companies.
 He also held creative and management roles in the retail industry with Urban Outfitters, Pottery Barn, and FLOR (Interface) to name a few.

-In 2014, Justin moved cross-country to Boise, ID to be closer to his family.
-He now lives and creates his art from his studio apartment in Boise’s historic Idanha Hotel.
+In 2014, Justin moved cross-country to Boise, Idaho to be closer to his mother.
+Currently, he lives and creates the majority of his work in his studio in Boise’s historic Idanha Hotel.
 Often splitting his time to visit with his father in Chapel Hill, North Carolina.

-BFA – Major in Graphic Design, Digital Media Arts Concentration
+2003 — BFA in Graphic Design, Concentration in Digital Media Arts

 Studied under: Ellen Lupton

 2002 — Graphic Design Department Recognition Award

 2019 — Art Auction 51 Group exhibition, Yellowstone Art Museum, Billings, MT

 2018 — Conceptions Art Show Group exhibition, Iron Triangle, DTLA

 2018 — RAW: CONNECT Group exhibition, Revolution Concert House & Event Center, Garden City, ID